lindawoo-plaid/calendar/README.md

 # calendar
-building a test calendar in React
+building a test calendar in React.